baoning-zhu/Joint-Model-JAGS/README.md

 This records the **year of death rather than an exact date of death**.

 Therefore, the preprocessing procedure does not treat the recorded year as an exact event time.
-In particular, frailty and mortality observations occurring within the same year are treated as potentially ambiguous rather than imposing an artificial ordering.
+Frailty and mortality observations occurring within the same year are treated as potentially ambiguous rather than imposing an artificial within-year ordering.

 ---